chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 ================================ ====== ========= ========= =========== ============ =============
 \                                ``in`` ``out``   ``inout`` ``ref``     ``const in`` ``const ref``
 ================================ ====== ========= ========= =========== ============ =============
-can copy in on function call?    yes    no        yes       no          yes          no can copy out on function return? no     yes       yes       no          no           no refers to actual argument?       no     no        no        yes         no           yes formal can be read?              yes    yes       yes       yes         yes          yes formal can be modified?          yes    yes       yes       yes         no           no
+initializes formal from actual?  yes    no        yes       no          yes          no sets actual from formal?         no     yes       yes       no          no           no refers to actual argument?       no     no        no        yes         no           yes formal can be read?              yes    yes       yes       yes         yes          yes formal can be modified?          yes    yes       yes       yes         no           no